bonsairobo/building-blocks/README.md

     avoid bloat.
   - There is always a judgement call when determining if we should take on a dependency.
-The main considerations are build time, difficulty of "rolling our own," and of course the full feature set of the dependency.
+The main considerations are build time, difficulty of "rolling our own," and of course the full feature set and performance of the dependency.

 ### Architecture